deep110/deep110.github.io/articles/_posts/2019-01-13-implementing-2D-game-engine.markdown

 3. [Runge-Kutta (RK) 4th Order Method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods)

     I won't be going into much explaination about what it does, but it gives better accuracy than euler methods but is computationally expensive.
-Euler methods are actually just special case of this method.
+Actually, Euler methods are just special case of RK.

 Implicit euler gives us more accurate results than explicit euler and is much closer to RK4.
 [Here](https://gafferongames.com/post/integration_basics/) is a more detailed comparison of all three methods and is explained why implicit euler is okay for game engines.